zyn-org/zyn/README.md

 </div>

+## Why Narwhal?
+Narwhal was born out of a specific frustration: Building a modern chat feature shouldn't be this hard.

+When trying to integrate real-time chat into a startup project, the existing options forced a difficult trade-off:

+1. **XMPP (e.g., ejabberd)**: Powerful, but massive complexity, XML overhead, and a steep learning curve for simple needs.

+2. **MQTT Brokers**: Lightweight and fast, but rigid.
+Implementing custom authentication, dynamic permissions, or message validation often requires writing complex broker plugins in C/C++ or wrapping the broker in a "sidecar" mess.

+Narwhal is the middle ground.
+It provides the lightweight performance of an edge broker but delegates the "brains" (Authentication, Authorization, Validation) to your application code via a Modulator.

+### What is a Modulator?

+A modulator is an external service that implements custom application logic on top of Narwhal's messaging layer.
+Rather than embedding application-specific features in the server, Narwhal delegates these concerns to a modulator, keeping the core server lightweight and focused on message routing.

+Each Narwhal server connects to exactly **one modulator**, ensuring consistent application protocol semantics.

+**Common Modulator Use Cases:**

+- **Custom Authentication**: JWT validation, OAuth flows, or proprietary auth schemes
+- **Authorization & Access Control**: Complex permission rules beyond basic channel ACLs
+- **Content Validation**: Message schemas, size limits, or content policies
+- **Message Transformation**: Encryption, compression, or message enrichment
+- **Business Logic**: Game logic, chat moderation, presence systems
+- **Integration**: Bridge with external services, databases, or APIs

+## 🎬 Demo

+https://github.com/user-attachments/assets/34baf7d3-4cfa-440d-a6e4-89cb94e922d3

 ## Features

-- **Built for Edge Applications**: Specifically designed for mobile, desktop, and IoT client applications
+- **Designed for Edge Applications**: Built specifically for mobile, desktop, or IoT environments
-- **Real-time Pub/Sub Messaging**: Low-latency message delivery across channels with broadcast support
 - **Modular Architecture**: Extend the server with custom application logic via an external modulator
 - **Secure by Default**: TLS/SSL support with automatic certificate generation for development
 - **Channel Management**: Fine-grained access control and configuration per channel
 - **High Performance**: Asynchronous Rust implementation with efficient message routing

-## 🎬 Demo

-https://github.com/user-attachments/assets/34baf7d3-4cfa-440d-a6e4-89cb94e922d3

 ## 🚀 Quick Start

 ### Prerequisites

-- Rust 1.75 or later
+- Rust 1.90 or later
 - OpenSSL

 ### Installation